New Kids On The Black Block

-I went to meet some of the new kids on the black bloc as well as some of the old guard to find out why anarchism in the UK is getting an adolescent kick up the ass.
+I went to meet some of the new kids on the black bloc as well as some of the old guard, to find out why anarchism in the UK is getting an adolescent kick up the arse.

-Andy is 16.
-He spends his life hanging around his friends' apartments.
-He rolls a mean skunk spliff.
-Michelle is 17 and she lives with her mom.
-She's studying for her A-Levels.
+Andy is 16, he spends his life dossing around his mates' flats and he rolls a mean skunk spliff.
+Michelle is 17 and she lives with her mum and is studying for her A-Levels.

 Hello Andy and Michelle.
 What made you get into anarchism and the black bloc?
 Isn’t politics all a bit BORING for teenagers?

-Andy: I’d never been to a demonstration in my life until I started going to some of the schoolkids' protests last year.
-We just went for fun really, and because we’d heard protestors would fight with the cops.
-We saw a few of the gangs from our neighborhood hanging around Trafalgar Square, but when we saw the black bloc arrive, all masked up in their hoodies we thought, “Fucking hell!
+Andy: I’d never been on a demo in my life till I started going to some of the schoolkids protests last year.
+We just went for a laugh really, and cos we’d heard it might kick off with the old bill.
+We saw a few of the gangs from round our way hanging about Trafalgar Square, but when we saw the black bloc arrive, all masked up in their hoodies we thought, “Fucking hell!
 Now THAT’s what you call a gang!”
 Especially when we saw them giving it back to the cops when they were charged.
-You don’t even see football hooligans that eager to fight.
+You don’t even see football hooligans that up for it.

-So it was the student protests in 2010 that politicized you?
+So it was the student protests in 2010 that politicised you?

-Yeah, if you’d spoken to me a year ago I wouldn’t have had a fucking clue about politics or anarchy or any of that, but after we spoke to a few guys in the black bloc, we figured they were OK and not chumpy student.
-Me and a couple of my friends went along to meet up with them at the start of the next protest so we didn’t miss any of the action.
+Yeah, if you’d spoken to me a year ago I wouldn’t have had a fucking clue about politics or anarchy or any of that, but after we spoke to a few of the black bloc lot we sussed they were sound and not student mugs.
+Me and a couple of my mates went along to meet up with them at the start of the next protest they were turning up to so we didn’t miss any of the action.
 We got to know each other and it all started from there I suppose.

 How about you Michelle?

-Michelle: My experience is pretty similar to Andy’s really.
-I also knew a few black bloc anarchists from the student and schoolkids' protests.
-They seemed like good guys and dedicated to what they were doing.
+Michelle: My experience is pretty similar to Andy’s really, I also knew a few black bloc anarchists from the student and schoolkids protests.
+They seemed nice folk and dedicated to what they were doing.
 I suppose what really did it for me was when I went to the Climate Camp at the G20 and the cops attacked it.
 It was terrifying.
-And a lot of the black bloc folks I knew--I’m not sure they called themselves the black bloc then--were there fighting back, which gave a lot of other folk some strength and probably saved someone there from being killed.
+And a lot of the black bloc folk I knew – in fact I’m not sure they called themselves the black bloc then – were there fighting back, which gave a lot of other folk some strength and probably saved someone there from being killed.

 That was a bad day for the cops.

-When you see something like that it really makes you realize, “Yeah, it really IS an 'us versus them’ situation now.”
-Seeing the way the cops just went mental attacking folks, and then killed Ian Tomlinson, turned a lot of people toward the black bloc in the same way I’ve read the events on Bloody Sunday turned a lot of folks toward the IRA.
-So you could say they’ve only got themselves to blame when people get angry and want to attack the cops on other demonstrations.
+When you see something like that it really makes you realise, “Yeah, it really IS a ‘them and us’ situation now”.
+Seeing the way the cops just went mental, attacking folk, and then killed Ian Tomlinson, turned a lot of people towards the black bloc in the same way I’ve read the events on Bloody Sunday turned a lot of folk towards the IRA.
+So you could say they’ve only got themselves to blame when people get angry and want to attack the cops on other demos.
 It’s us getting our own back.

 Obviously you're too young to vote, but what made you turn your backs on mainstream politics and take to the streets?

-Micky is a forty-something hospital porter and riot veteran who lives in Shadwell.
-His friend Sean is a 28-year-old unemployed former caterer who lives in a squat in Bow.
+Micky is a forty-something hospital porter and riot veteran who lives in Shadwell, and his mate Sean is a 28-year-old unemployed former caterer who lives in a squat in Bow.

 Micky and Sean, you’ve been involved with anarchism for a while.
-What do you think of the new breed of anarchist running rings around the cops while you wheezily lob bricks?
+What do you think of the new breed of anarchist running rings round the cops while you wheezily lob bricks?

 Micky: Fucking brilliant.
 I’ve been involved with anarchist groups since the Poll Tax riots and Welling anti-BNP riot.
-The black bloc and the kids who come along to these demonstrations might not even regard themselves as ‘anarchists,’ but as far as embodying the anarchist ethos of ‘propaganda by deed,’ they couldn’t be doing a better job.
-Anyone who regards themselves as a ‘revolutionary’ and doesn’t see that has just got their head up their ass.
+The black bloc and the kids who come along to these demos might not even regard themselves as ‘anarchists’, but as far as embodying the anarchist ethos of ‘propaganda by deed’ they couldn’t be doing a better job.
+Anyone who regards themselves as a ‘revolutionary’ and doesn’t see that has just got their head up their arse.

 Most people have assumed for years that the young are just apathetic.

-Sean: As far as we’re concerned, if it means folk out on the streets giving the cops grief--and it’s not Countryside Alliance, religious nuts, the EDL, or some shit like that--it’s all good.
+Sean: As far as we’re concerned if it means folk out on the streets giving the cops grief and it’s not Countryside Alliance, religious nuts, the EDL or some shit like that, it’s all good.
 Every time there’s people on the street it makes the position of those in authority just a bit more unstable.
-It’s a very visible expression of opposition to them and that empowers others to think, “I’m not taking this shit.”
-Then they get off their asses and fight back.
-Yeah, some of the protests like the ones about tax avoidance or education cuts don't have anything to do with us, and to be honest we don’t really give a fuck about that anyway.
-But people only become politicized when the screws start tightening on them at a personal level.
-Once they start to realize that the system they’ve worked for all their lives, and the state they’ve paid their taxes to, doesn’t give a shit about them, they’ll get angry.
+It’s a very visible expression of opposition to them and that empowers others to think, “I’m not taking this shit”, and get off their arses and fight back.
+Yeah, some of the protests like those to do with tax avoidance or education cuts haven’t got fuck all to do with us, and to be honest we don’t really give a fuck about that anyway.
+But people only become politicised when the screws start tightening on them at a personal level.
+Once they start to realise that the system they’ve worked for all their lives, and the state they’ve paid their taxes to, doesn’t give a shit about them, they’ll get angry.

-What do you think of UK Uncut, Climate Change and the other radical groups who have been involved in the anti-globalization and tax protests?
+What do you think of UK Uncut, Climate Change and the other radical groups who have been involved in the anti-globalisation and tax protests?

 Micky: From acorns oak trees grow.
-We can only hope that those who get drawn into groups like Uncut will develop a more revolutionary class consciousness and come to the realization that it’s the whole political system that must be smashed.
+We can only hope that those who get drawn into groups like Uncut will develop a more revolutionary class consciousness and come to the realisation that it’s the whole political system that must be smashed.
 Not just the banks and the bankers.
-The one thing we are a bit worried about is the fact that by now you can bet there’ll be some police plants within a lot of these anti-globalization groups.
+The one thing we are a bit worried about is the fact that by now you can bet there’ll be some police plants within a lot of these anti-globalisation groups.
 Because a lot of these folk have no real experience of activism behind them they’ll be easier to infiltrate.
-We’ve already seen the cops plant guys in the Clown Army for fuck’s sake, so it doesn’t take any great leap of genius to figure how much of a priority it’ll be for them to have insiders in the black bloc.
+We’ve already seen the cops have had folk in the Clown Army for fuck’s sake, so it doesn’t take any great leap of genius to suss how much of a priority it’ll be for them to have insiders in the black bloc.

 With all the police's technology, it must be harder to be anonymous these days.

 Sean: Yeah, the most significant development has been CCTV, which is now fucking everywhere, and the police’s own special film squads.
-Gone are the days when if you made it home after a fight with the cops you were pretty much in the clear.
-I’ve seen folks identified in riot footage a good year or so down the line, getting their door kicked in, and even though they may then have a family or a job… BANG!
+Gone are the days when if you made it home after a ruck with the old bill you were pretty much in the clear.
+I’ve known folk getting identified in riot footage a good year or so down the line, getting their door kicked in, and even though they may then have a family or a job… BANG!
 That’s them looking at a two-year sentence for violent disorder charges and their life is fucked.